Table of Contents

 Time period to calculate the effective SLA of the service.

-Service status threshold in OK to be considered a positive SLA during the period of time you have configured in the previous field.
+Service status threshold in OK to be considered a positive SLA during the period of time you configured in the previous field.

 Once the form has been correctly filled in, it will have an empty service which must be filled in with elements as we will see below.
 In the service edition form, select the 'Configure elements' tab.